pockerman/qubit-notes/ml/2026-05-09-Machine-Learning-Concepts.md

 ### Concept 1: What is overfitting?

 We say that a model overfits the train set when it pics up every nuance and noise that is present in it.
-A very clear sign of model overfitting is when the accuracy is very high in the training set but rather high in the test/validation set. in other words, the model learns random fluctuation in the train set.
+A very clear sign of model overfitting is when the accuracy is very high in the training set but rather low in the test/validation set. in other words, the model learns random fluctuation in the train set.

 ### Concept 2: How can it we avoid overfitting?